-Local government Lawyer reports that a local council has successfully prosecutor a taxi driver who refused to let a passenger with a guide dog into his vehicle.
+Local government Lawyer reports that a local council has successfully prosecuted a taxi driver who refused to let a passenger with a guide dog into his vehicle.
 The driver was approached by a Fair Trading officer accompanied by a guide dog.
 The Fair Trading Officer was wearing recording equipment.
-The Equality Act 2010 places a duty on taxi drivers to carry guide dogs, and they must not treat passengers less favourable because of their disability.
+The Equality Act 2010 places a duty on taxi drivers to carry guide dogs, and they must not treat passengers less favourably because of their disability.
 The driver had refused to carry the dog on the basis that he had nowhere to put it.
 The man, who pleaded guilty, received a six-month conditional discharge, ordered to pay partial costs of £100, and a victim surcharge.

 The Guardian reports that the official forensic science regulator has called for an increase in legal aid funding.
 Dr Gillian Tully’s comments are the latest in a series of skirmishes over legal aid since the series of reforms in the Legal Aid, Sentencing and Punishment of Offenders Act 2012 were introduced.
 Dr Tully’s comments focus on the effect of digital evidence for legal aid.
 She explained that the current regime imposes time pressures which may leave digital forensics standards unmet.
 The regulator explained that she was working with the Legal Aid Agency to try to increase the level of funding available to criminal defence lawyers.

 The Guardian also reports that the UN has accused Saudi Arabia of using terror laws to suppress free speech.
-The report, which came after a visit by Ben Emmerson QC on behalf of the UN to Saudi Arabia, contains complaints wrongful arrest, misuse of court procedures, and cases of torture to extract confessions.
+The report, which came after a visit by Ben Emmerson QC on behalf of the UN to Saudi Arabia, contains complaints of wrongful arrest, misuse of court procedures, and cases of torture to extract confessions.
 The report also specifically calls for the release of 10 Saudis who say that they have been arrested for their criticism of the regime.
-The reports praises the standard of Saudi prisons, but his criticisms of human rights abuses in the country echo those made by the German Chancellor, Angela Merkel, this week.
+The report praises the standard of Saudi prisons, but the criticisms of human rights abuses in the country echo those made by the German Chancellor, Angela Merkel, this week.

 The Convention Rights page of this website has been updated.
-The updates cover the potential implications of the vote to the leave the European Union on UK’s obligations under the European Charter of Fundamental Rights and Freedoms.
+The updates cover the potential implications of the vote to the leave the European Union on the UK’s obligations under the European Charter of Fundamental Rights and Freedoms.
 It can be read here.

 In the courts